1. Why is Rebalancing important for you?

 Here’s how you can rebalance your portfolio in 5 simple steps:

-b) Assess your current asset allocation by identifying where and how your current investments are placed between stocks, cash, bonds, or any other form of investment.
+Step 2: Assess your current asset allocation by identifying where and how your current investments are placed on stocks, cash, bonds, or any other form of investment.
 Post this analysis make a comparative analysis of asset allocation target and its present state and accordingly make adjustments.

 4. What is the cost involved with Rebalancing your Portfolio?